circles-learning-labs/ecto_adapters_dynamodb/README.md

 We currently support both `update` and `update_all` with some performance caveats.
 Since DynamoDB currently does not offer a batch update operation, we emulate it in `update_all` (and `update` if the full primary key is not provided).
 The adapter first fetches the query results to get all the relevant keys, then updates the records one by one (paging as it goes, see *DynamoDB LIMIT & Paging* below).
 Consequently, performance might be slower than expected due to the need to execute individual fetches followed by individual inserts.
 Also please note that this means that update operations are *not atomic*!
 Multiple concurrent updates to the same record can race with each other, causing some updates to be silently lost.

 All of these caveats can be especially pernicious if you're performing eventually consistent reads, as is the default for DynamoDB: you could write a new version of a record to a key, then attempt to perform an update to the same key, which could read from a zone that hasn't received your write yet.
 This would cause the update's fetch to return an older version of the record, which will then be modified and written back to DDB, overwriting your changes from the previous write!
 Thus, even if a single client synchronously updates a key, waits for success, then does another update, you may still experience a complete loss of the first of those two updates!

-So, the moral of the story is, be really careful with updates; and, you may want to use consistent reads unless you really know what you're doing (see the `consistent_read` option for more info).
+**Lesson:** be really careful with updates; and, you may want to use consistent reads unless you really know what you're doing (see the `consistent_read` option for more info).

 #### DynamoDB BatchWriteItem

-We currently support DynamoDB's **BatchWriteItem** via Ecto's `Repo.insert_all()`.
+We currently support DynamoDB's **BatchWriteItem** via Ecto's `insert_all` and `delete_all`.
 DynamoDB enforces a limit of 25 records maximum per batch write, but we allow for an unlimited number of records by chunking large groups.
-Each chunk will return a nested map structure with information about any unprocessed items.
-In the debug logs for this operation, each nested map will be reported separately, for example `{"UnprocessedItems":{"table_name":[{"PutRequest":"info here..."}]}}` and `{"UnprocessedItems":{"table_name":[{"PutRequest":"other info here..."}]}}` for two batches.
-In the final info log of this operation, the accumulated results of the batches will be 'prettified', logging `{"UnprocessedItems":{"table":[{"PutRequest":"info here..."},{"PutRequest":"other info here..."}]}}`.

 #### DynamoDB BatchGetItem

-We currently support DynamoDB's **BatchGetItem** via an **:in** clause in `Repo.all` for both hard-coded and variable lists - for example, `Repo.all(from m in Model, where: m.id in ["id_1", "id_2"])` or `Repo.all(from m in Model, where: m.id in ^model_ids)`.
+We currently support DynamoDB's **BatchGetItem** via an **:in** clause in `all` queries - for example, `Repo.all(from m in Model, where: m.id in ["id_1", "id_2"])` or `Repo.all(from m in Model, where: m.id in ^model_ids)`.
 For tables with a composite primary key, range keys must be supplied in another **:in** clause in matching order - for example, `TestRepo.all(from bp in BookPage, where: bp.id in ["page:test-1", "page:test-2"] and bp.page_num in [1, 2])`.
-DynamoDB enforces a limit of 100 records per batch get, but we allow for an unlimited number of records by chunking large groups.
+DynamoDB enforces a limit of 100 records per batch get, but we allow for an unlimited number of records by chunking large groups into separate requests.

 #### DynamoDB LIMIT & Paging